 It can be the same with us.
 It is up to us this morning, we who are the witnesses of life and resurrection, to tell people about it.
 Spread good gossip!
 Otherwise, the bad gossip will continue to prevail.
 It is up to us.
 When we take the initiative to spread good news, we fill people's hearts with Jesus again; we set holy fire to an eager world.
 Alleluia!
 Christ is risen!
 He is risen indeed!
 Alleluia!
+Amen.
+The Very Reverend Samuel G. Candler Dean of the Cathedral of St. Philip -

-Amen. © The Cathedral of St. Philip.
+© The Cathedral of St. Philip.
 All rights reserved.